 Cleaning and maintenance tips for the home and garden

-People around the world spend approximately 3 hours and 20 minutes cleaning each week – this is according to a study on global cleaning habits that was carried out on behalf of Kärcher.
-For a clean home, many a cleaning device or household remedy are called upon.
-Whether indoors or outdoors: Tips on how to use these correctly can help make your work quicker, and you have more time to enjoy the finer things in life.
+People around the world spend approximately 3 hours and 20 minutes cleaning each week, according to a global Kärcher study.
+For a clean home, many cleaning devices or household remedies are needed.
+Tips on how to use these correctly can help make your work quicker, so you spend less time cleaning and more time enjoying life!

 Inside area